TasbehTakrore/A-Multi-tier-Online-Book-Store/README.md

 ###### Installation and running

-First, make sure that **jdk 17** or heigher is installed and **$JAVA_HOME** environment variable is set and pointing to your jdk download folder, next a detailed steps to run each service from a **Executable jar file** that was uploaded to s3 bucket on AWS cloud.
+First, make sure that **jdk 17** or heigher is installed and **$JAVA_HOME** environment variable is set and pointing to your jdk download folder, next a detailed steps to run each service from an **Executable jar file** that contains everything needed to run each service.

 **1. Catalog-Server:**
   - Download the executable jar file for Catalog-Server from [here](https://multi-tier-online-book-store.s3.us-west-2.amazonaws.com/catalog-Server-Runnable.jar). <br>